May 19, 2026

 Superior, AZ

-Congrats to our Superior Winners!
+Congrats to the 2025 Superior Winners!

 • Three people standing in front of a brick wall, holding a large check for $1,000, at the 2023 Raspberry Pitch competition.
 Two banners are visible behind them, one for Copper Corridor Economic Development Coalition and another for Moonshot: Rural Arizona Pitch Competition 2023.
 The person in the middle is wearing patterned pants, while the person on the right has tattoos on their legs, and the person on the left is dressed in a black shirt and khakis.